What are wrinkles?

 - Body diseases: Among these, we could mainly mention liver diseases (the inability of this body to remove impurities from the blood causes these to appear on the skin) or circulatory diseases (poor circulation to the skin does not provide the nutrients and oxygenation necessary or appropriate to have adequate health).
 Other possible causes are allergies or metabolic deficiencies, such as obesity or diabetes.

 - Chemical factors: Exposure to certain pollutants (smoke, tobacco, chemicals) or use of hygiene products not suitable for our skin type, can be responsible for this body to present an older appearance than the normal one for our age.
 These factors, together with body oxidation, are responsible for the emergence of free radicals that affect condition of the skin

 - Diet: The adoption of inadequate diets, poor in natural foods, with little input in vitamins, minerals or other components that should nourish the skin is a very common cause which produces wrinkles.
 Exaggerated consumption of animal fats, alcohol, tobacco and sweets should be avoided.

 Other nutrition factors are very important in wrinkles development, such as, for example, sudden changes in weight, with continuing opposing processes of thinning and weight gaining.
 This causes the skin not to regain its state of original smoothness, appearing wrinkles and sagging skin, especially on the face (crow’s feet, jowls)

 - Stress: Situations of personal anguish, loss of balance, inability to sleep, etc. prevent possible relaxation of the skin, especially of facial muscles as demonstrated by the appearance of the face.

 Treatment of wrinkles

-There are some medical resources to treat wrinkles (tretinoin, botox or restilane).
-All of them are quite expensive and may have some undesirable side effects.
+There are some medical resources to treat wrinkles (tretinoin, Botox Cosmetic® (botulinum toxin), or Restylane®).
+They are all very expensive and may have some side effects.